utkudotdev/utku.sh/src/content/projects/rrtgpu.md

 I may port the algorithm to an FPGA one day to learn more about accelerator design.

 Currently, there is only a CPU implementation available.
-A KD-tree is used for nearest-neighbor lookup, though I plan to add spatial hashing as an alternative as it may be more amenable to a GPU/FPGA implementation.
+A KD-tree is used for nearest-neighbor lookup, though I am exploring alternatives that may be more amenable to a GPU/FPGA implementation.